-The finding of low BMD in a child or adolescent with IBD would be of direct relevance for the child and the clinician responsible for his or her care if it would mean that this child is at higher risk for fracture.
-Landmark studies in healthy children show that there is an inverse relation between fracture risk and BMD that is similar to that in older adults.
-Specifically, a 2-year prospective fracture study of healthy children by Clark et al (28) demonstrated an approximate 2-fold increase in fracture risk with each standard deviation (SD) decrease in areal BMD, and a more substantial increase in this risk with each SD decrease in volumetric BMD.
-There are no studies of the relation between fractures of any type and BMD in children with IBD specifically; however, fracture risk may be higher in children with IBD whose bone architecture (aside from BMD) may be affected negatively by factors such as systemic glucocorticoids and inflammation.
+C. Fractures: The finding of low BMD in a child or adolescent with IBD would be of direct relevance for the child and the clinician responsible for his/her care if it would mean that this child is at higher risk for fracture.
+Landmark studies in healthy children show that there is an inverse relationship between fracture risk and BMD similar to that in older adults.
+Specifically, a two-year prospective fracture study of healthy children by Clark et al.

+demonstrated an approximate two-fold increase in fracture risk with each standard deviation (SD) decrease in areal BMD, and a more substantial increase in this risk with each SD decrease in volumetric BMD .
+There are no studies of the relationship between fractures of any type and BMD in children with IBD specifically.
+However, fracture risk may be higher in children with IBD whose bone architecture (aside from BMD) may be negatively affected by factors such as systemic glucocorticoids and inflammation.

 Is fracture incidence and prevalence higher in children with IBD?
 There is scarcity of data on this subject.
-The existing studies are case series, survey based and retrospective only.
-A survey-based study compared the prevalence of fractures between pediatric patients with IBD and their siblings and found it to be similar (29); however, a recent retrospective database-based study reported an increase in the overall fracture risk in children with IBD younger than 12 years, when compared with age- and sex-matched controls (30).
-In accordance, an increased risk of fractures was found among children with juvenile rheumatoid arthritis, another chronic inflammatory childhood illness, when compared with healthy peers in a large population study (31).
+The existing studies are case series, survey-based and retrospective only.
+A survey-based study compared the prevalence of fractures between pediatric patients with IBD and their siblings and found it to be similar .
+However, a recent retrospective database-based study reported an increase in the overall fracture risk in children with IBD younger than 12 yrs, when compared with age and sex-matched controls .
+In accordance, increased risk of fractures was found among children with juvenile rheumatoid arthritis, another chronic inflammatory childhood illness, when compared with healthy peers in a large population study .

-An issue of rising concern is that of vertebral fractures and their true prevalence among children with IBD.
-Vertebral fractures are associated with chronic back pain, recurrent spinal fracture, loss of height, kyphosis, and loss of functionality in adults, and it is a major reason for quality of life deterioration in older subjects (32).
-Vertebral fractures have been encountered in up to 22% of adults with IBD (33,34).
-Many of them were completely asymptomatic, and many were younger than 30 years (34).
-Findings regarding the association between reduced BMD or glucocorticoid exposure and fracture risk, especially of the spine, are conflicting (33-35).
-The incidence of spinal fractures in children with IBD is unknown; however, evidence is accumulating to support that there is reason for concern (36,37).
-One study (36) included 5 cases of children with CD and terminal ileal involvement who had documented vertebral fractures, associated with persistent back pain.
-All of them had low bone density (z score <-2.3) and all of them were taking glucocorticoids.
-Moreover, a recent retrospective databasebased study reported an increased risk of vertebral fractures in children with CD compared to age- and sex-matched controls (30).
-The incidence of asymptomatic such fractures, the morbidity as a result of these fractures, the risk factors associated with their occurrence, and their long-term outcome are unknown in children with IBD.
+An issue of rising concern is that of vertebral fractures and their true prevalence among children with IBD: Vertebral fractures are associated with chronic back pain, recurrent spinal fractures, loss of height, kyphosis and loss of functionality in adults and their occurrence is a major reason for quality of life deterioration in older subjects .
+Vertebral fractures have been encountered in up to 22% of adults with IBD .
+Many of them were completely asymptomatic, and many were younger than 30 years .
+Findings regarding the association between reduced BMD or glucocorticoid exposure and fracture risk, especially of the spine, are conflicting 33-35.
+The incidence or spinal fractures in children with IBD is unknown.
+However, evidence is accumulating to support that there is reason for concern.
+A few case reports and series are published .
+One included 5 cases of children with Crohn disease (CD) and terminal ileal involvement who had documented vertebral fractures, associated with persistent back pain.
+All had low BMD (Z-score < -2.3) and all were on glucocorticoids.
+Moreover, a recent retrospective database-based study reported an increased risk of vertebral fractures in children with CD compared to age and sex-matched controls .
+The incidence of asymptomatic such fractures, the morbidity as a result of these fractures, the risk factors associated with their occurrence and their long term outcome are unknown in children with IBD.
 Clearly, systematic studies are needed to examine these issues.